wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/row-major-vs-column-major-vector.md

 1 4 2 5 3 6
 ```

-Knowing how the elements of a matrix are laid out in memory is important especially when you try to access them using pointer offset and for loop optimisation (we have explained previously in this chapter that it could affect the CPU cache performance).
-However since we will only be considering C/C++ as our programming language, column-major ordering (applied to computing) is of no great interest to us.
-We are only mentioning what the terms mean in computing, so that you are aware that they might describe two different things depending on the context in which they are used.
+Knowing how the elements of a matrix are laid out in memory is important especially when you try to access them using pointer offset and for loop optimization (we have explained previously in this chapter that it could affect the CPU cache performance).
+However, since we will only be considering C/C++ as our programming language, column-major ordering (applied to computing) is of no great interest to us.
+We are only mentioning what the terms mean in computing so that you are aware that they might describe two different things depending on the context in which they are used.
 You should be careful to not mix them up.
-In the context of mathematics, they describe whether you treat vectors (or points) as rows of coordinates or as columns and the second, and in the context of computing, they describe the way a certain programming language stores and accesses elements of multi-dimensional array (which matrices are) in memory.
+In the context of mathematics, they describe whether you treat vectors (or points) as rows of coordinates or as columns and the second, and in the context of computing, they describe the way a certain programming language stores and accesses elements of the multi-dimensional array (which matrices are) in memory.

 <details>
 OpenGL is an interesting case in that regard.
 When GL was initially created, the developers chose the row-major vector convention.
-Developers who extended OpenGL though thought they should go back to to column-major vector which they did.
-However for compatibility reasons, they didn't want to change the code for the point-matrix multiplication and decided instead to change the order in which the coefficients of the matrix were stored in memory.
-In other words OpenGL stores the coefficients in column-major order which means that the translation coefficients m03, m13 and m23 from a matrix using column-major vector have indices 13, 14, 15 in the float array as would the translation coefficients m30, m31 and m32 from a matrix using row-major vector.
+Developers who extended OpenGL thought they should go back to to column-major vectors which they did.
+However, for compatibility reasons, they didn't want to change the code for the point-matrix multiplication and decided instead to change the order in which the coefficients of the matrix were stored in memory.
+In other words, OpenGL stores the coefficients in column-major order which means that the translation coefficients m03, m13, and m23 from a matrix using column-major vector have indices 13, 14, 15 in the float array as would the translation coefficients m30, and m31 and m32 from a matrix using row-major vector.
 </details>

 ## Summary

 The differences between the two conventions are summarised in the following table:

-|-table{Row-Major Vector (Mathematics),Column-Major Vector (Mathematics)}
+|-table{Row-Major Vector (Mathematics), Column-Major Vector (Mathematics)}
 |-row
 |-cell
 \(P/V=\begin{bmatrix}x & y & z\end{bmatrix}\)